 Lyons Farmette, a working organic farm and sustainability center, offers classes in cooking, bee- and chicken-keeping, soil health, herbal skin care and more.
 It also hosts farm dinners and art events.
-Check the online calendar for updates.
+Sign up online to get email alerts.
 4121 Ute Highway, Lyons; www.lyonsfarmette.com.

 Sturtz & Copeland Classes